yht02/youbook-social-media/README.md

-# YouBook Social Media App (created using ReactJS, Node.js, Express and MySQL)
+# YouBook Social Media App

 ## Overview

-This social media app is a platform that allows users to connect, share posts, comment, like, and manage their relationships with other users.
+This social media app is a platform that allows users to connect, share posts, comment, like, and manage their relationships with other users. <br>
+(created using ReactJS, Node.js, Express and MySQL)

 ## Features